wwood-dev/neuron/README.md

 >async_transmitter – a transmitter module for data sending via the RS-232 interface.
 It was implemented by fpga4fun.com & KNJN LLC.

+The settings for the RS-232 operation are set through the parameters of the async_recevier and async_transmitter modules before compiling the project.

+## Installation ##
+To build a project, just open it in Quartus and start compiling.
+If you use a different Quartus version, you may need to regenerate the mega functions.